 as the patriarchal system that dominates

-everyday life and the art world are
+both the art world and everyday life, are

 tea tables, the table is essentially a man

-leaning over on all fours, looking at his
+bending over on all fours, looking at his

-butthole and balls hanging down.
+butthole and balls hanging down between his legs.

 danish oil finish